rabbitmq/rabbitmq-perf-html/README.md

   data-series-key="minMsgSize"></div>
 ```

-- `x-y`: we can use this one to compare for example how message size
+- `x-y`: we can use this one to compare, for example, how message size
   affects the message rate per second.
-This graph from the second
+Refer to the second
-  blogpost serves as an example.
+  blogpost for an example of this kind of graph.

 ![1 -> 1 sending rate message
  sizes](./images/1_1_sending_rates_msg_sizes.png)

-Here's how to represent in HTML a `x-y` graph:
+Here's how to represent an `x-y` graph in HTML:

 ```html
 <div class="chart"